AthTop/file-uploader/README.md

 # file-uploader
 A file uploading web application.
 Built as practice on the Prisma ORM, inspired by The Odin Project curriculum, using Node.js, Express and PostgreSQL.
+Relies on Node-Cron package to delete expired shared directories.

 ## Features
 * User registration and log-in